-- 16.1.
-That mental health is arguably the most pressing issue facing students at university. - 16.2.
-That all students have a right to live and study in an atmosphere that promotes and facilitates wellness and mental and physical health. - 16.3.
-That students have a right to a diversity of accessible and equitable mental health services and support options. - 16.4.
-That mental health services should be provided to students with respect for their rights, beliefs, identities, dignity, and autonomy. - 16.5.
-In the innate resiliency of individuals and communities, and in the importance of building a strong sense of solidarity amongst students. - 16.6.
-That, each individual experiences mental health, wellness, and mental health challenges differently, and that all mental health and wellness initiatives must respect this diversity of experiences and choices. - 16.7.
-That, together, we can not only change the way care is delivered on campus, but also take responsibility for mental health and become a more supportive, accepting, responsive, and ultimately, happier and healthier community. - 16.8.
-That, steps to understand and address this issue are imperative to inform health promotion and prevention efforts to target the issues faced by students, and help improve overall mental health and stability for their learning, engagement, and satisfaction. - 16.9.
-That there has been little coordination between student-led, university, and community initiatives and services, and many students who could benefit from these services are unaware of their existence or how to access them.
+- 18.2.
+That all students have a right to live and study in an atmosphere that promotes and facilitates wellness and mental and physical health. - 18.3.
+That students have a right to a diversity of accessible and equitable mental health services and support options. - 18.4.
+That mental health services should be provided to students with respect for their rights, beliefs, identities, dignity, and autonomy. - 18.5.
+In the innate resiliency of individuals and communities, and in the importance of building a strong sense of solidarity amongst students. - 18.6.
+That, each individual experiences mental health, wellness, and mental health challenges differently, and that all mental health and wellness initiatives must respect this diversity of experiences and choices. - 18.7.
+That, together, we can not only change the way care is delivered on campus, but also take responsibility for mental health and become a more supportive, accepting, responsive, and ultimately, happier and healthier community. - 18.8.
+That, steps to understand and address this issue are imperative to inform health promotion and prevention efforts to target the issues faced by students, and help improve overall mental health and stability for their learning, engagement, and satisfaction. - 18.9.
+That there has been little coordination between student-led, university, and community initiatives and services, and many students who could benefit from these services are unaware of their existence or how to access them. - 18.10.
+That students in crisis require significantly more resources to treat. - 18.11.
+That there exists a gap in mental health services here at McGill: students do not have access to, or are not aware of, services that can help them deal with mental health issues early on. - 18.12.
+That a strategy of supporting a network of diverse services will go a long way towards filling this gap in mental health services.
+This strategy must also ensure that students are provided with easy ways to understand and navigate this mental health network. - 18.13.
+In a progression from awareness to a sense of ownership of personal and community mental health.